Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 \section{Introduction}

-Affine Deligne--Lusztig varieties were first defined by Rapoport in \cite{RapSatake}, although they arose implicitly beforehand in connection with the twisted orbital integrals appearing in the Fundamental Lemma, a crucial component of the Langlands program relating the study of Galois representations to automorphic forms.
-As the name suggests, affine Deligne--Lusztig varieties can be thought of as affine analogs of (classical) Deligne--Lusztig varieties, which were constructed by Deligne and Lusztig in order to study the representation theory of finite Chevalley groups; see \cite{DL} and \cite{LuszChev}.
-Affine Deligne--Lusztig varieties are also related to reduction mod $p$ of certain Shimura varieties \cite{RapShimura}.
-More specifically, affine Deligne--Lusztig varieties relate the intersections of the Newton and the Kottwitz--Rapoport stratifications in the special fiber of a moduli space of Rapoport--Zink spaces.
+Affine Deligne--Lusztig varieties were first defined by Rapoport in \cite{RapSatake} as an application of certain positivity properties of the Satake isomorphism to proving the converse of Mazur's theorem from \cite{RR}.
+They also arose implicitly beforehand in connection with the twisted orbital integrals appearing in the Fundamental Lemma, a crucial component of the Langlands program relating the study of Galois representations to automorphic forms.
 Affine Deligne--Lusztig varieties also appear in Dieudonn\'{e} theory, which classifies $p$-divisible groups over a perfect field in terms of isocrystals; see \cite{Fontaine}.
+As the name suggests, affine Deligne--Lusztig varieties can be thought of as generalizations to the affine setting of (classical) Deligne--Lusztig varieties, which were constructed by Deligne and Lusztig in order to study the representation theory of finite Chevalley groups; see \cite{DL} and \cite{LuszChev}.
+The terminology is motivated by the fact that one of the parameters which indexes an affine Deligne--Lusztig variety is an element of the affine analog of the Weyl group of a reductive group over a finite field.